-Tina Tubbs is in her third year as Director of Sports Medicine at UC Davis, supervising a staff of seven full-time certified athletic trainers and nearly 30 student athletic trainer interns that serve 23 intercollegiate varsity teams and 650 student-athletes.
+Tina Tubbs is in her third year as Director of Sports Medicine at UC Davis, supervising a staff of 11 full-time certified athletic trainers and nearly 30 student athletic trainer interns that serve 23 intercollegiate varsity teams and 650 student-athletes.
 She provides direct supervision for the Aggie football and men's and women's tennis teams.

 Tubbs brings extensive and diverse experience to UC Davis having most recently worked at UC San Francisco at the Orthopedic Institute.
 She also has over 12 years of experience working with various Division I intercollegiate sports medicine departments including UCLA, The University of South Carolina, UC Santa Barbara, and The University of Tennessee at both the Knoxville and Chattanooga campuses.
 Additionally, she has worked as an athletic trainer for the United States Olympic men's and women's beach volleyball teams.

 Tubbs is certified by the National Athletic Trainers Association and has been a member of the organization since 1999.
 She is also a certified orthotic fitter, member of the National Association of Collegiate Women's Athletics Administrators, member of the USA Beach Volleyball Administration, and certified in various specialized techniques including Kinesio-taping I and II; and Graston technique.